Skip to Content

 “I haven’t missed an election in over 50 years,” Musick said.
 “If there’s an election, I try to be prepared to be there.”

-Despite typical long waiting times for past elections, citizens at both the Episcopal Cathedral of St. Philip and Morningside Presbyterian Church felt that voting was quick.
+Despite typical long waiting times for past elections, voters at both the Episcopal Cathedral of St. Philip and Morningside Presbyterian Church said voting was quick.

-Voter Will Ray also felt that casting his ballot at Morningside Presbyterian Church was extremely easy.
+Voter Will Ray also felt that casting his ballot at Morningside Presbyterian Church was easy.

-Cecil Phillips also felt that voting at the Episcopal Cathedral of St. Philip was much quicker than in recent years.
+Cecil Phillips also said voting at the Episcopal Cathedral of St. Philip was much quicker than in recent years.

 Holly Scott brought her daughter along to vote with her at Morningside Presbyterian Church.
 Scott was inspired to vote in this election to set an example for her daughter.